SoftwareEng2-Team/run-for-your-life/LivingDocument.md

 Week 6: Mid-term presentation.
 Share what we have so far, see results, and address any concerns.
 - Continue working towards implementing the user interface.
 Focus on the leaderboard and profile pages (user authentication) this week.
 - Choose a database service and start integrating it into our application.
 It will need to store player credentials, as well as their location data to show other users.
-- Figure out how to host our application with both front end and back end services covered.
+- Figure out how to host our application with both front-end and back-end services covered.

 Week 7: Full game logic and user interface navigation.
 - Work to finish implementing the core features of our game.
-- Implement route validation (ensure closed loop formations before territory claim).
+- Implement route validation (ensure closed-loop formations before territory claim).
 - Implement cheating detection (speed validation and GPS consistency).
-- Optimize real-time synchronization for multiple players through our sql database.
+- Optimize real-time synchronization for multiple players through our SQL database.
 - Begin testing with multiple simulated players.
 - Create a general user interface, allowing them to easily navigate through the game.

 Week 8: UI refinement and mobile optimization.
-- Improve UI/UX for the game map, leaderboard and profile.
+- Improve UI/UX for the game map, leaderboard, and profile.
 - Optimize mobile responsiveness (scaling maps for different screen sizes).
 - Test GPS accuracy under different conditions (Wi-Fi, cellular, bad reception areas).
 - Run beta testing with multiple team members to collect UI/UX feedback.